boustrophedon/boustrophedon.github.io/posts/halldisplay.md

-Title: Yet another E-Ink weather display - but in Rust!
+Title: Yet another E-Ink weather display - but with Rust!
-Date: 2023-09-16
+Date: 2023-09-24
 Slug: halldisplay
-Status: Draft

-# What I made

 I made one of those e-ink weather displays that you see on tech blogs and hacker news sometimes.
 It can display the current weather, the temperature and precipitation forecast for the rest of the week, and my current and upcoming tasks from Todoist.
 It's powered by a couple NiMH AA batteries and lasts at least a couple months on a single charge, if not more.